Model. Photographer. Hair and makeup.

 At this point, you could invest in the services of a professional stylist to come and curate looks for you or with you.
 Sometimes it is worth investing in a professional to look at your collection with fresh eyes.
 The can also be part of your team on the day of the shoot.

 By curating amazing looks you will be inspiring and engaging your customer to buy your pieces.
-Just think of Instagram or your favorite fashion magazines, these images are tools to inspire us to fall in ‘love’ or ‘like’ things that we want to buy!
+Just think of Instagram or your favourite fashion magazines, these images are tools to inspire us to fall in ‘love’ or ‘like’ things that we want to buy!

 Now its time to try on these looks (preferably on the model you are using for the shoot), as sometimes what you put together in a flat-lay may not work when they are on a body.